British Museum celebrates three generations of manga artists

 “This exhibition ... introduces manga as it is now,” said exhibition curator Nicole Rousmaniere.

-“While you won’t get a whole history of manga and you won’t get a complete encyclopedic view, you will get an accurate feeling for what is happening in manga right now.”
+“While you won’t get a whole history of manga and you won’t get a complete encyclopaedic view, you will get an accurate feeling for what is happening in manga right now.”

 Modern manga grew in popularity in Japan after World War Two and have subsequently spread overseas, with millions of copies of magazines sold each year.